kxtells/tenma-serial/README.md

 Supports the following models with predefined limits:

-    * 72-2545 -> tested on HW
+    * 72-2545 -> Tested on HW (@kxtells)
     * 72-2535 -> Set as manufacturer manual (not tested)
     * 72-2540 -> Set as manufacturer manual (not tested)
-    * 72-2550 -> Tested on HW
+    * 72-2550 -> Tested on HW (@kxtells)
     * 72-2930 -> Set as manufacturer manual (not tested)
     * 72-2940 -> Set as manufacturer manual (not tested)
     * 72-13320 -> Set as manufacturer manual (not tested)
-    * 72-13330 -> Tested on HW
+    * 72-13330 -> Tested on HW (thomas-phillips-nz)

 Also, even if not described, should support [Koradka models](https://sigrok.org/wiki/Korad_KAxxxxP_series) and other Velleman units which are just rebrandings of the same internals.
+Might need to set the appropiate `MATCH_STR` in the source code, feel free to open a PR if you test it in a known hardware unit.

 Originally, Coming back from holidays was hard.
-So I spent some time with a little game (tongue).
-You'll find a small explanation of the code in:
+So I spent some time with a little game setting up our power supply(tongue).
+You'll find a small explanation of the original code in:

 [https://jcastellssala.com/2017/10/31/tenma72-2540-linux-control/](https://jcastellssala.com/2017/10/31/tenma72-2540-linux-control/)